 BHF Programme Grants to Professor Manuela Zaccolo and Professor David Paterson;

-Professor Zaccolo’s will continue her research into cardiac myocytes and Professor Paterson’s investigation of cardiac sympathetic neurons in heart disease may lead to the identification of novel therapeutic targets.
+Professor Zaccolo’s research into the cardiac response to stress and Professor Paterson’s investigation of cardiac sympathetic neurons in heart disease may lead to the identification of novel therapeutic targets.

 The renewal of the Oxbridge BHF Centre for Regenerative Medicine, led by Professor Paul Riley.

 Professor Riley’s award is an acknowledgement of the success of the Oxbridge BHF CRM which brings together 26 world leading basic and translational research groups (13 based in Oxford, 12 based in Cambridge, and 1 based in Bristol).